What to do in Ninh Binh?

 4. Travel back in time at Hoa Lu Ancient Imperial

 With a history of more than 1000 years, this place has experienced many ups and downs and preserved historical relics through the ages.

 Despite the ups and downs of time, Hoa Lu still retains its historical traces.
 You can even see the sturdy walls, two temples worshiping Dinh Tien Hoang King and Le Dai Hanh King.

 Tips: If you would like to participate and experience the busy atmosphere of the festivals, you should come to Hoa Lu during the springtime.

-Known as the largest pagoda complex in Vietnam, Bai Dinh Pagoda is a famous place to visit in Ninh Binh.
-The Pagoda is located in the west of Hoa Lu ancient capital, about 15 km from Ninh Binh city.
+Known as the largest pagoda complex in Vietnam, Bai Dinh Pagoda is a famous place in Ninh Binh.
+The Pagoda is located west of Hoa Lu ancient capital, about 15 km from Ninh Binh city.

-Bai Dinh Pagoda combines an ancient pagoda and a new pagoda complex that was built in 2003.
+Bai Dinh Pagoda combines an ancient pagoda and a new pagoda complex built in 2003.

 Tips for visiting Bai Dinh Pagoda

 Although it’s free to visit Bai Dinh pagoda, you should take an electric car from the gate to the pagoda as the distance is quite far away.
 The car ticket costs 30 000 VND. (~$1.5)